 If Person A can shoot Person B for not paying Person C enough, why can Person C not also do that?
 Why can I not do that, if I think my wages should be higher?
 Why do some people have the right to supplement their income with violence and others do not?

-Also, what exactly is the moral difference between $5 and $5.15 per hour?
+Also, what exactly is the moral difference between five dollars and five dollars fifteen cents per hour?
 Why is one an evil to be punished and the other not?
 Does the extra fifteen cents turn the first five dollars from an evil into a good?
 Does it change the nature of the first five dollars somehow?
 Also, if it is moral to use violence to increase one’s income, can people on welfare shoot government officials if they want more money?
 What about people on social security?
 If not, why not?

 If one person (say, Bill Clinton), can draw on a map and transfer the ownership of the property he outlines in perpetuity, why only Clinton?
 Why can’t I do that?
 If Clinton can pay state troopers to shoot those who trespass on property he has never visited, can anyone do that?